nirajmehta960/customer-segmentation-retention-analytics/README.md

 ![Day/Hour Patterns](images/eda_charts/day_hour_patterns.png)

 ### Top Products
 Revenue is driven by high-volume items (PAPER CRAFT, MEDIUM CERAMIC JAR) rather than premium products, indicating a volume-based business model.
+The #1 product by both quantity and revenue is heavily influenced by a single **bulk order of 80,995 units** (wholesale outlier); excluding that order, `REGENCY CAKESTAND 3 TIER` emerges as the top revenue product and better represents typical demand.

 ![Top Products by Revenue](images/eda_charts/top_products_revenue.png)